When Is Colemak-DHk Worth Switching To?

 Colemak-DHk is probably not worth it if you are simply looking for the standard modern DH recommendation, if you do not care about the specific k-home-row behavior, or if a legacy variant would only make the switch harder to maintain.

-In a lot of cases, a better answer is staying with QWERTY and training more deliberately.
-Practice quality beats layout theory when the switch itself is not something you will actually sustain.
+In a lot of cases, the honest answer is to stay with QWERTY and train it more deliberately instead.
+Practice quality beats layout theory when the switch itself is not something you will realistically sustain.
+SureTyping's QWERTY lessons can take you surprisingly far without any layout change at all.

-A good decision signal is not raw speed on day one.
-It is whether your accuracy starts stabilizing and whether you are willing to keep coming back to the path.
+A solid decision signal is not your raw WPM on day one.
+It is whether your accuracy starts to stabilize across sessions, and whether you actually want to come back to the practice path.
+Use SureTyping's AI trainer to drill specific problem keys — that is the fastest way to distinguish "hard but learnable" from "genuinely wrong fit."

-- 1. Open the Colemak-DHk hub.
+- 1. Open the Colemak-DHk hub and review the starting track structure.

-- 2. Start with Home-row foundations.
+- 2. Start with Home-row foundations — do not skip straight to timed tests.

 SureTyping helps because Colemak-DHk benefits from explicit comparison and tracking.
 The lesson path, previews, and follow-up drills make it easier to tell whether the legacy choice is actually working for you.

-That makes the site useful not just for people who already switched, but also for people who are trying to decide whether the switch deserves a real commitment.
+That makes SureTyping useful not just for people who have already committed to the switch, but for people in the decision phase who want to test the waters with real structure before making a call.

 Most failed Colemak-DHk attempts fail because the learner never really chose DHk.
 They drift into it from old references, then drift back out before the layout differences become meaningful.

-If you are not going to practice deliberately, the smarter move is usually improving QWERTY.
-A layout switch only becomes worth it when the training process is strong enough to justify the disruption.
+The pattern is almost always a process problem, not a layout problem.
+If you are not going to practice deliberately, improving QWERTY is the smarter investment.
+A layout switch only becomes worth the disruption when the training system behind it is strong enough to justify the cost.